Wattima/phase-3-sinatra-react-project/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the backend directory.
 3. Install the required gems by running bundle install.
-4. Create a PostgreSQL database by running rake db:create.
+4. Create an sqlite3 database by running rake db:create.
 5. Run the database migrations by running rake db:migrate.
 6. Optionally, you can populate the database with some initial data by running ruby seeds.rb.
 7. Start the backend server by running ruby app.rb.